About Me

 Glasses resting on book

-Finding the right person to talk to, is always the most important part of any therapy.
-There are many different titles for therapists out there such as counsellors, CBT therapists, psychotherapists and psychologists.
+Finding the right person to talk to is always an important part of effective therapy.
+There are many different titles for therapists out there from counsellors and CBT therapists to psychotherapists and psychologists.

-I am a qualified counsellor and describe my work as “integrative”.
-This involves drawing upon different theories to help support you.
+I am a qualified counsellor and describe my work as integrative.
+This involves drawing upon different theories and approaches to help support you.

-I integrate humanistic and existential approaches (such as person-centred, transactional analysis and gestalt) alongside psychodynamic understanding, to create a therapeutic process that is tailored specifically to your needs.
+I integrate humanistic and existential approaches (such as person-centred, transactional analysis and gestalt) to create a therapeutic process that is tailored specifically to your needs.
+Alongside this I also use psychodynamic understanding to identify deeper issues and explore their meaning.

 British Association For Counselling And Psychotherapy

-I am an Accredited Member of the British Association For Counselling And Psychotherapy which demonstrates I have undergone a high level of training and study.
-I also means I adhere to their ethical framework and code of practice.
+I am an Accredited Member of the British Association For Counselling And Psychotherapy.
+This involves demonstrating a high level of training and study as well as adhering to an ethical framework provided by the professional body.

 Professional Career And Experience